ajgeglio/YOLO-train-test-validate-visualize/README.md

         - CSV file with merged YOLO results and metadata.

 ## predict+overlay.py
-Minimal script for applying YOLO weights to a small dataset and generating overlays.
+Minimal script for applying YOLO weights to a single batch of data and generating overlays.
 If labels are provided, overlays are color-coded for true/false positives.

     Parameters:
     ----------